From 1 - 10 / 74

 • Categories

-This series includes maps of projected average change in mean temperature (°C) based on CMIP5 multi-model ensemble results for RCP2.6, RCP4.5 and RCP8.5 (based on the 50th percentile of the distribution of the CMIP5 ensemble).
-Maps are provided for three time periods: 2016-2035, 2046-2065 and 2081-2100.
+This map shows the projected average change in mean temperature (°C) for 2046-2065, with respect to the reference period of 1986-2005 for RCP4.5.
+The median projected change across the ensemble of CMIP5 climate models is shown.
 For more maps on projected change, please visit the Canadian Climate Data and Scenarios (CCDS) site: http://ccds-dscc.ec.gc.ca/index.php?page=download-cmip5.

 • Categories